-In 2025 and at least once every five years thereafter, evaluate the County's off-street parking standards to ensure their continued applicability in light of changing conditions, trends, and technology.
-Each evaluation should assess the appropriateness of reducing or eliminating parking minimums, taking off-site impacts into account, and recommend strategies for reducing parking demand.
+In 2025 and at least once every five years thereafter, evaluate the County's off-street parking standards to ensure their continued applicability in light of changing conditions, trends, and technologies.
+Each evaluation should assess the appropriateness of reducing or eliminating parking minimums, taking off-site impacts and the variations in parking needs between communities into account, and recommend strategies for reducing parking demand.